 For a complete guide to flying with a service animal or psychiatric service animal, check out this helpful article.

-6. What questions are you allowed to ask a service dog owner?
+6. What questions am I allowed to ask a service dog owner?

-The staff or employees at a public establishment such as a restaurant, bar, store, hotel, office building, or school may only as two limited questions if it is not obvious what service the dog provides:
+Allowed: The staff or employees at a public establishment such as a restaurant, bar, store, hotel, office building, or school may only as two limited questions if and only if it is not obvious what service the dog provides:

 - What work or task has the dog been trained to perform?

-The staff member cannot require a doctor’s note, inquire about the handler’s disability, ask for an identification card or training certificate, and/or demand medical documents.
+Not allowed: The staff member cannot require a doctor’s note, inquire about the handler’s disability, ask for an identification card or training certificate, or demand medical documents.

 7. Do I need a professional trainer to train my service dog?
 Can I train my service dog myself?

-Service dog owners should note that under ADA rules, service dogs in training are not considered to be service animals.
+Timing: Service dog owners should note that under ADA rules, service dogs in training are not yet considered to be service animals.
 That means that before a service dog owner can enjoy all of the rights afforded to service dog owners under the ADA, their dog must be fully trained to perform the task that assists with the handler’s disability.
-Some State and local laws may, however, give rights to dogs that are still in the training stages.
+However, some state and local laws may give rights to dogs that are still in the training stages.

-Under ADA rules for service dogs, a service dog can be any type of dog breed.
-A public establishment or landlord is not allowed to prohibit entry for a service dog solely because it is a certain breed.
+Under ADA rules, a service dog can be of any breed.
+A public establishment or landlord is not allowed to prohibit entry for a service dog solely based on its breed.
 The service dog may be asked to leave the premises if it is not under the control of the handler or acts in a way that threatens the health and safety of others.
-Staff members and landlords at an establishment or apartment complex cannot however ask a service dog to leave simply because they are afraid of the dog solely due to preconceived notions about the dog’s breed.
+However, staff members and landlords at an establishment or apartment complex cannot ask a service dog to leave simply because they are afraid of the dog solely due to preconceived notions about the dog’s breed.

-ADA rules also take precedent over local rules regarding breed restrictions.
-For example, if your city bans a certain breed of dog, that ban cannot be categorically applied to service animals.
+ADA rules also take precedence over local rules regarding breed restrictions.
+For example, if your city bans a certain dog breed, that ban cannot be categorically applied to service animals.

-9. Are emotional support animals the same thing as service animals?
+9. Are emotional support animals the same as service animals?

-No, emotional support animals, or ESAs, are not the same thing as service animals.
-The ADA does not recognize dogs who solely provide emotional support or comfort as service animals.
+No, emotional support animals, or ESAs, are not the same as service animals.
+The ADA does not protect dogs who solely provide emotional support or comfort as service animals.
 Unlike service dogs, emotional support animals do not require any special training.